adambrgmn/nock-slider/README.md

 ## Usage

 `nock-slider` actually requires just two things - a DOM-element and an array of images.
 How you provide them is up to you.
-But a few options can also be provided.
+A few options can also be provided.
 Below you’ll find a few examples.

 ### Basic setup